HOW TO RUN A SUCCESSFUL MARKETING STRATEGY WORKSHOP? 10 USEFUL TIPS.

-A marketing strategy workshop is an environment of collaboration where collective ideas and critical analysis from team members can be transformed into something better than we could have achieved on our own.
+In a group environment we can harness the poser of the collective and transform into something better than we could have achieved on our own.
 This could result in better alignment between marketing and sales, product development, better customer understanding, better branding, or better marketing and sales execution.

 Sounds great, doesn’t it?
 However, running a marketing strategy workshop is about leadership and this blog is about providing you with the best chance to lead and achieve these collaborative outcomes.

-1. Plan for success with plan B and C
+01. Plan for success with plan B and C

 By having a plan, you will force yourself to think about the alternatives to the choices you have made.
 And when things inevitably veer ‘off plan’ you’ll have plan B and C options at the ready to cope with almost any scenario that might crop up in your workshop.

-2. Communicate clearly housekeeping issues
+02. Communicate clearly housekeeping issues

 If you are organising the marketing strategy workshop, then you have been designated its leader, so you need to take charge from the start!
-It is usually the little things that derail your strategy workshop and the root cause of these little things is predominately based around poor communication.
-By communicating housekeeping issues right upfront everyone will behave as you intend them to.
-Housekeeping issues to provide clarity on are:
+It is usually the little things that derail your marketing strategy workshop and the root cause of these little things is predominately based around poor communication.
+This is particularly important in light of increasing occurrence of virtual marketing strategy workshops.